Currumbin Waters

 Residential development activity is lower than average in Currumbin Waters according to AreaSearch's national comparison of local real estate markets

-Notably, developers are constructing more detached housing than the existing pattern implies (71.0% at Census), reflecting persistent strong demand for family homes.
+Notably, developers are constructing more detached housing than the existing pattern implies (71.0% at Census), reflecting persistent strong demand for family homes despite densification trends.
 The location has approximately 1066 people per dwelling approval, demonstrating an established market.
-Population forecasts indicate Currumbin Waters will gain 608 residents by 2041, with construction maintaining a reasonable pace to accommodate projected growth.
-However, buyers may face growing competition as population increases.
+Population forecasts indicate Currumbin Waters will gain 608 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development